Gatherly/sidebar-chat/README.md

 ## Directions
 1. **Fork this repo & run it locally** _using the instructions below.
 (If you are having trouble, feel free to reach out to alicia@gatherly.io or your point of contact.)_
 2. **Whip it into shape**. _Find the bugs and issues in the codebase, and fix them!
 You can use the checklist above to learn what a working app looks like.
 Keep a clean commit history so that when we read though your repo, we can easily understand the problems you identified, and the solutions you are offering._
-3. **Kick it up a notch** _by adding one (1) additional feature that you think will take this app to the next level.
-What you choose to add is up to you, but you should pick something that can be accomplished within the allotted time (3-5 hours for the entire challenge), will significantly improve user (or possibly developer) experience, and will show off your unique skillset.
-Please just pick one feature to add.
+3. **Kick it up a notch** _by adding **one** (1) additional feature that you think will take this app to the next level.
+What you choose to add is up to you, but you should pick something that can be accomplished within the allotted time (3-5 hours for the entire challenge), will significantly improve user (or possibly developer) experience, and will show off your unique skillset._

 Some ideas for inspiration...
 - Make the app work well on mobile devices